zeroheight/library-styles-sync/README.md

 Here's a Sketch plugin to sync shared text and layer styles from a Sketch Library into the current document.

 ### How do I use it?
-* Run `Sync with imported libraries` to sync with libraries in use (you already use symbols from) or
+* Run `Sync with imported libraries` to sync from all libraries you've imported a symbol from or
 * Run `Sync with...` to choose the library you want to sync with